aaviralgupta/angular-ecommerce/README.md

 2. Create Angular component for product-list -- done
 3. Develop TypeScript class for Product --done
 4. Create Angular service to call REST APIs -- done
-5. Update Angular component to subscribe to data from Angular service -- pending
+5. Update Angular component to subscribe to data from Angular service -- done
-6. Display the data in an HTML page -- pending
+6. Display the data in an HTML page -- done
 7. Add Cross Origin Support to Spring Boot App --- done